GSA/digitalgov.gov/content/posts/2013-08-07-improving-email-open-rates.md

 ---
+url: /2013/08/07/improving-email-open-rates/
 date: 2013-08-07 7:40:08 -0400
-title: 'Improving Email Open Rates'
+title: Improving Email Open Rates
-summary: 'Guest post by Ellen Langhans, healthfinder.gov Program Manager in the Office of Disease Prevention and Health Promotion at the Department of Health and Human Services, with contribution from Tim Hudak, Web Analytics Specialist in the Office of Communications'
+summary: Guest post by Ellen Langhans, healthfinder.gov Program Manager in the Office of Disease Prevention and Health Promotion at the Department of Health and Human Services, with contribution from Tim Hudak, Web Analytics Specialist in the Office of Communications
-authors: [ellen-langhans, tim-hudak]
+authors:
+  - ellen-langhans
+  - tim-hudak
 categories:
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
 tag:
   - Customer Experience
   - HHS